(70% copper, 5.5%

 2013 Ian Rank-Broadley

-Depicting pairs of floral emblems, it is part of the first floral series since the 1984 floral series started.
-This 2013 coin shows the rose and the oak to represent England.
+Depicting pairs of floral emblems, it was part of the first floral series since the 1984 floral series started.
+This 2013 coin showed the rose and the oak to represent England.